Social Security

 Social Security is an inflation-proof, guaranteed source of income that will last the rest of your life.

 When you’re beginning to plan for retirement, you naturally want to know how much income you can count on.
 Social Security is inflation-proof, guaranteed income that lasts your entire life, so it’s important to get the largest payout possible.
-Let’s take a look to see what Social Security payments look like in 2022.
+Let’s take a look to see what Social Security payments look like in 2024.

 What is the maximum I can receive from my Social Security retirement benefit?

-This doesn’t mean that if you retire at 70 in 2023, you’ll get a $4,555 check every month.
+This doesn’t mean that if you retire at 70 in 2024, you’ll get a $4,873 check every month.
 The maximum is for people who earned a high income for at least 35 years.

 How Social Security works

-Social Security is based on the money you earn over your entire working life.
-You have to have earned at least 40 work credits.
-You earn work credits by… well, working.
+Social Security is based on the money you earn over your working life.
+You have to have earned at least 40 work credits; which you earn with employment and paying taxes on those wages.
 The maximum amount you can earn in a year is four credits.
 Each credit is earned by making $1,510 quarterly in taxable income.
-So, if you earn at least $6,040 a year, you earn the four credits and if you earn at least that much for ten years, you qualify for Social Security benefits.
+So, if you earn at least $6,040 a year, you earn the four credits, and if you earn at least that much for ten years, you qualify for Social Security benefits.
+SSA takes your 35 highest earning years to calculate the average indexed monthly earning (AIME).
+They take the average amount you earned and adjust for wage growth and inflation to generate a monthly amount.
+You can see the graph SSA uses here.

 Questions about Social Security?
 We're here to help.